LawrenceHecht/FunctionasaServiceLandscape/README.md

 # FunctionasaServiceLandscape
 FaaS Landscape

-This text is new and wasn't written by Astatia.
+This text is new and wasn't written by Astasia.

 # Tools
 [Clay](https://www.clay.run/): Creates serverless HTTPS functions instantly